 As Europe’s largest port and a leading industrial centre, Rotterdam has relatively high annual carbon emission levels.
 According to the research, the city can emit another 36 megatons of CO2 until 2050, but is likely to exceed its carbon budget by 2030 if no measures are implemented.
 In the short term, the report identifies two key actions: making the urban area within the city ring emission-free within five years, and phasing out the use of natural gas for heating by 2035, a measure which would require upgrades to the electricity grid and heating networks.

 Rotterdam is committed to finding future-proof solutions to reduce its carbon footprint and become carbon-neutral by 2050.
-However, the city will not be able to achieve its climate action pledge alone: input from the government, province, industries such as the port, as well as changes in city residents’ behaviour will also be necessary.
+However, the city will not be able to achieve its climate action pledge alone.
+Input from the government, province, industries such as the port, as well as changes in city residents’ behaviour will all be necessary.

 The report is the first calculated roadmap for a carbon neutral city in the Netherlands.
 The two pathways charted by Arup form the basis for the Municipality Coalition Agreements, and are an inspiring example for other cities to reach their climate goals.
 Arup also works with the C40 Cities Climate Leadership Group (C40), of which Rotterdam holds membership.